 According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences are 39.61% higher in 2022 versus 2010 (a $7.92 difference in value).

-Between 2010 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 2.82% per year.
+Between 2010 and 2022: Owners' equivalent rent of residences experienced an average inflation rate of 2.82% per year.
 This rate of change indicates significant inflation.
 In other words, owners' equivalent rent of residences costing $20 in the year 2010 would cost $27.92 in 2022 for an equivalent purchase.
-Compared to the overall inflation rate of 1.68% during this same period, inflation for owners' equivalent rent of residences was similar.
+Compared to the overall inflation rate of 2.41% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2010: Pricing changed by -0.01%, below the average yearly change for owners' equivalent rent of residences during the 2010-2017 time period.
-Compared to inflation for all items in 2010 (1.64%), price inflation for owners' equivalent rent of residences was lower.
+In the year 2010: Pricing changed by -0.01%, which is below the average yearly change for owners' equivalent rent of residences during the 2010-2022 time period.
+Compared to inflation for all items in 2010 (1.64%), inflation for owners' equivalent rent of residences was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences: